Matthew Ubertini (Dojo-Cho of Masakatsukan and Iaido at Shindokan)

 Sandra Smith, (Dojo-Cho of Shindokan Budo Long Island)

 Sandra Smith, Sensei began her study of martial arts in 1991 in Albuquerque, New Mexico training in Kajukenbo.
-After training in various styles for several years while located in different parts of the U.S. she received the rank of Yondan (4th degree black belt) within the Hakkoryu system in 2014.
+After training in various styles for several years while located in different parts of the U.S. she received the rank of Godan (5th dan black belt) and Menkyo Shihan within the Dentokan directly from Roy Jerry Hobbs, Hanshi.

 Smith Sensei is currently a direct student of Kaiden Shihan Erik Johnstone training in Dentokan Aiki Jujutsu, an advanced branch within the Hakkoryu system as well as training in Muso Jikiden Eishin Ryu Iai Heiho which is also offered at her award winning school in Greenlawn, NY.
 She is also an experienced Taichi Chuan practitioner having begun her study in 2005.